-The Department implements its quality assurance policy in line with the quality assurance framework of the University for research, teaching and learning, which is in compliance with regulations in force and ANVUR’s suggestions.
+The Department implements its quality assurance policy in line with the quality assurance framework of the University for research, teaching, and learning, which is in compliance with regulations in force and ANVUR’s suggestions.

-In regards to research, the CIBIO Department has established a Research Committee responsible for the annual planning, tracking and monitoring of the research as well as of the quality achievements of research objectives.
+In regards to research, the CIBIO Department has established a Research Committee responsible for the annual planning, tracking, and monitoring of the research as well as the quality achievements of research objectives.
 The Committee is also involved in the elaboration of a review of the research, in the reporting on their monitoring outcomes to the Consiglio meeting, and in the communication of key research outcomes through the web.

-The Department has also established a number of internal measures to encourage quality of research – by enhancing the visibility of selected articles through the web, by defining measures (according to University guidelines) enabling reduction of the teaching load for researchers who have been awarded highly competitive “career advancing projects” funding (such as, for example, ERC, Armenise-Harvard Foundation, Telethon, AIRC), with the allocation of available funds (according to criteria proposed by the Research Commission and approved by the Council of the CIBIO Department) aimed to temporarily support researchers with excellent scientific curriculum.
+The Department has also established a number of internal measures to encourage the quality of research – by enhancing the visibility of selected articles through the web, by defining measures (according to University guidelines) enabling reduction of the teaching load for researchers who have been awarded highly competitive “career advancing projects” funding (such as, for example, ERC, Armenise-Harvard Foundation, Telethon, AIRC), with the allocation of available funds (according to criteria proposed by the Research Commission and approved by the Council of the CIBIO Department) aimed to temporarily support researchers with an excellent scientific curriculum.

 Technology transfer is another main aim of the CIBIO Department; therefore, a large number of initiatives have been undertaken to encourage more and more researchers to file patents, in order to attract the capital needed to co-finance biotechnological start-up initiatives on the territory.